Home

 Short Recap

-However, right after this incident had happened, Jacob would leave his father's household to avoid his brother's wrath.
-From this point forward, Jacob would embark on a twenty year journey that would take him through more enduring valleys and hillside challenges than he could ever imagine.
-Now he has come full circle and in a little while, he will meet the man who caused him to flee everything, and everyone he knew and loved.
+And thanks to his mother, Jacob would later on, learn about his brother's vow.
+And soon after this had happened, Jacob would end up leaving his father's household, in order to avoid his brother's wrath.
+And it would be from this point forward, that Jacob would end up embarking on a 20 year journey.
+A journey that would eventually take him through more enduring valleys, and hillside challenges -- which would be more, than he could ever imagine.
+And this is why, I believe that he has come full circle when it comes to his life.
+And in a little while, Jacob will finally reunite with the man, who'd caused him to flee from everything, and everyone, that he'd ever knew and loved.

 Bible Study Online